censorship-no-archive/ceno2/doc/cache.md

 A URI descriptor itself is defined as a set of different versions of the data and metadata behind a URI which make sense as a whole according to a particular injector service.
 Different injectors may follow different criteria to group versions and select metadata depending on their purpose.

 Besides the *URI* of the described resource and the *date* when the descriptor was created, the descriptor contains a list of *versions* of the cached resource.
 Each item in the list contains the insertion date, metadata, length and hash of that version of the resource.
+The descriptor may include a set of *data links* (either content-addressed, inline or location-addressed) for retrieving the data of each different version (by their content hash).
 Finally, the descriptor contains a list of *signatures* from injector services, with each item including a signature key and the signature itself (with its date).
 Compact signature keys like Ed25519 are thus preferred.
 The signatures help clients validate descriptors against trusted injector services regardless of how they obtained them.

 (Having several signatures for the same descriptor allows several injector services with similar purposes to cooperate in sharing efforts to publish cached content by "adopting" other's descriptors.
 In any case, when publishing a descriptor to some network —see below— the publisher is free to remove or add signatures.)